blepore/AzureNotes/CreateOwnLaasoCluster.md

 For internal customers/partners only.
 This will not work for external customers.

 ## Assumptions
 Subscription exists and users have access to resources within the subscription via VPN/Public-IP-enabled jumpbox All infrastructure resources (vnet, keyvaults, managed identities) reside in a ‘infra’ rg (designated in config file)

 ## Prerequisites
-	Add user as a Reader to our image gallery
+### Add user as a Reader to our image gallery

-## Procedure
+### Verify that Images are being replicated to appropriate region and add region to replication list if not

 ### Create geneva certificate
 From CloudShell